Eric-Cortez/edcGear/README.md

 1 )  `git clone https://github.com/Eric-Cortez/edcGear.git`

+2 ) cd into edcGear and cd into edc-gear-starter
+    `cd edcGear/`
+    `cd edc-gear-starter/`

-2 )  Install dependencies
+3 )  Install dependencies

      `pipenv install --dev -r dev-requirements.txt && pipenv install -r requirements.txt`

-3 )  Create a .env file based on the example with proper settings for your development environment
+4 )  Create a .env file based on the example with proper settings for your development environment

-4 )  Setup your PostgreSQL user, password, database, and make sure it matches your .env file
+5 )  Setup your PostgreSQL user, password, database, and make sure it matches your .env file

-5 ) To run the frontend react application...
+6 ) To run the frontend react application...

   •  Change into the frontend directory `cd edc-gear-starter/react-app/`